List of number-one singles of 2005 (Canada): Chart history

 U2's "All Because of You" spent 5 non-consecutive weeks at number-one, where it was then replaced by the band's "Sometimes You Can't Make It On Your Own", which spent another 3 weeks at number-one.

 Carrie Underwood had her only number-one song in Canada to date with "Inside Your Heaven" which spent 7 weeks at number-one.

 Canadian group Hedley scored their first number-one hit with "On My Own" which spent one week at number-one in mid-2005.

 Canadian Idol winner Melissa O'Neil had the longest number-one song of 2005 with "Alive".
 The song spent 9 weeks at number-one.

-The Pussycat Dolls scored their first #1 with "Don't Cha" featuring American rapper Busta Rhymes, it marked the first time since 2001, where a girl group had scored a number one since Sugar Jones with "Days Like That".
+The Pussycat Dolls scored their first number one with "Don't Cha" featuring American rapper Busta Rhymes, it marked the first time since 2001, where a girl group had scored a number one since Sugar Jones with "Days Like That".